 Can Lyme disease be mistaken for MS?

 Yes.
-Neurologic Lyme disease can resemble MS, particularly early or atypical cases.
+Neurologic Lyme disease can resemble MS, particularly in early or atypical cases where MRI findings show white matter changes.

 Can Lyme disease trigger fibromyalgia-like symptoms?

 Yes.
-Immune activation and nervous system dysregulation can produce widespread pain and fatigue.
+Immune activation and nervous system dysregulation from Lyme disease can produce widespread pain, fatigue, and sensory sensitivity.

 Can someone have both Lyme disease and fibromyalgia or MS?